High Purcell enhancement in all-TMDC nanobeam resonator designs with active monolayers for nanolasers: Introduction

 Traditionally, nanolasers combine dielectric or metallic cavities with III–V semiconductor gain media~\cite{Reitzenstein_2006,Jagsch_2018,Koulas-Simos_2022,Koulas-Simos_LPOR_2022}.
 However, monolayer TMDCs have recently emerged as compelling alternatives due to their strong excitonic response, large excitonic binding energies, and direct bandgaps in the monolayer limit.
 These properties have enabled numerous experimental demonstrations of TMDC-based nanolasers over the past decade~\cite{Wu_Nature_2015,Ye_2015,Salehzadeh_2015,Li_2017,Koulas-Simos_2024}, positioning them as viable 2D~gain materials alongside III–V quantum wells.
 Beyond their role as gain media, TMDCs are recently also being explored as resonator materials~\cite{Munkhbat_2023,Alekseev_2025}.
 Their high refractive index supports strong light confinement and high-$Q$ resonances, while their layered nature enables mechanical stacking and seamless integration into planar photonic platforms~\cite{Geim_2013,Palekar_2024}.
 This dual functionality is driving interest in fully TMDC-based nanolasers, opening avenues for compact, scalable, and all-TMDC photonic systems.

 In the emission process of a 2D material, multiple emitters distributed across the 2D material contribute through spatially extended excitation and collective emission processes~\cite{Plankensteiner_2019}.
+In the case of TMDC monolayers, the excitions are spatially delocalized over finite coherence lengths~\cite{Chernikov_2015}.
 However, for the purpose of comparing different resonator designs, it can be sufficient to consider a single emitter placed at the position of maximum electric field intensity.
 This is especially valid when the resonators have similar geometries, such that the spatial profiles of their high-$Q$ resonance modes are comparable.
 While the inclusion of many emitters can lead to a higher total Purcell enhancement~\cite{Carminati_2022}, the relative differences between resonator designs can be captured by considering the emission from a single emitter.
 The Purcell enhancement of an emitter can be calculated by solving Maxwell's equations with a dipole-like current density as the source term.
 Advanced numerical methods must be used to accurately calculate the scattered electric field caused by the singular source~\cite{Awada_IEEE_1997}.
 An alternative approach is a resonance expansion, where the scattered electric field is decomposed into a weighted sum of resonance modes~\cite{Lalanne_QNMReview_2018,Nicolet_2023}.
 These resonance modes are the solutions to the source-free Maxwell's equations, whose numerical treatment is accompanied by conceptual differences compared to the treatment of a source term, e.g., no singular electric field has to be considered in the numerical implementation~\cite{Lalanne_QNM_Benchmark_2018,Demesy_ComputPhysComm_2020}.
 One advantage of a resonance expansion is that, when calculating the Purcell enhancement of systems with high-$Q$ resonances, the resulting sharp spectral peak of the Purcell enhancement can be efficiently resolved.